JoshDoody/joshdoody.github.io/_posts/2016-04-01-salary-negotiation-email-sample.md

 josh@example.com</p>
 </div>

-This counter offer example might look like a big block of text, but there's a lot going on here and all of it is by design.
+This counter offer letter might look like a big block of text, but there's a lot going on here and all of it is by design.
 Let's dig deeper.

 {% include drip_form.html form="salary-negotiation-email-templates" %}

 ## Open with a greeting

-This salary negotiation email template is written to the recruiter I’ve been working with throughout the hiring process, *not* the hiring manager who extended the verbal job offer.
-This recruiter has been my primary point of contact throughout the job interview process and I will negotiate my starting salary with this same recruiter as well.
+This email is addressed to the recruiter I’ve been working with throughout the hiring process, *not* the hiring manager who extended the verbal job offer.
+This recruiter has been my primary point of contact throughout the job interview process so I will negotiate with this same recruiter as well.

-In this example, I got a verbal job offer from the hiring manager, but this example works just as well if you received a written job offer letter.

 Even small things like "I hope you had a great weekend!" can help build rapport with the recruiter.
 That could be beneficial later on in the salary negotiation process when you need them to go to bat for you.